JuanJoseSolorzano/Git_Fake_Extension/README.md

-# Open With - VSCode Extension
+# Git Fake Extension

 ## 🚀 Overview

-The **Open With** extension for Visual Studio Code demonstrates how extensions can execute custom commands within the editor.
-As an example, this extension runs a PowerShell command to list the first five processes on the system, highlighting the potential security risks associated with installing untrusted extensions.
+The **Git Fake Extension** for Visual Studio Code showcases how extensions can execute custom commands within the editor.
+As a demonstration, it runs a PowerShell command that pretends to delete system files, highlighting the potential for simulating dangerous or impactful operations.

 ## 🔥 Features